-The National Institute for Health and Care Excellence (NICE) has published new guidance on how to better diagnose and treat kidney cancer given that cases are on the rise in the UK.
+The National Institute for Health and Care Excellence (NICE) has published new guidance on how to better diagnose and treat kidney cancer, given that cases are on the rise in the UK.

-Kidney cancer now makes up for one in 25 new cancer diagnoses in Britain and affects 14,000 people each year.
+Kidney cancer now makes up one in 25 new cancer diagnoses in Britain and affects 14,000 people each year.

 Cases have increased by about 25 percent over the last decade, while men make up 63 percent of cases.

-While the exact reason behind the rise in cases is unknown, being a male, over the age of 75, a smoker and overweight are all risk factors that increase chances of developing it.
+While the exact reason behind the rise in cases is unknown, being a male, over the age of 75, a smoker and overweight are all risk factors that increase the chances of developing it.

 "The kidneys are two small organs either side of your spine below your ribs.
 They remove waste and extra fluid from the blood, turning it into pee," the NHS explains.